Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Related Service Information Under 1 CFR Part 51

-We reviewed Viking DHC-3 Otter Service Bulletin No. V3/0002, Revision “C”, dated April 30, 2014; and Viking DHC-3 Otter Service Bulletin 3-STC (03-50)-001, Revision “NC”, dated April 30, 2014.
-The service information describes procedures for installing additional wing inspection access panels and inspecting the wings using borescope and visual methods.
-This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section of this NPRM.
+We reviewed Viking Air Limited DHC-3 Otter Service Bulletin Number V3/0006, Revision C, dated May 16, 2018.
+The service information describes procedures for inspection and any necessary corrective action for pitting of the wing strut shank bolts.
+This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.

 Costs of Compliance

-We estimate that this proposed AD will affect 38 products of U.S. registry.
-We also estimate that it would take about 36 work-hours per product to comply with the basic requirements of this proposed AD.
+We estimate that this AD will affect 37 products of U.S. registry.
+We also estimate that it would take about 4 work-hours per product to comply with the basic requirements of this AD.
 The average labor rate is $85 per work-hour.
-Required parts would cost about $5,000 per product.

 Authority for This Rulemaking